 The Texas A&M University - Texarkana Residence Hall Association strives to represent the concerns of on-campus students, seeks to preserve the spirit and traditions of on-campus housing through building community in and among the residence halls by providing opportunity for intellectual, cultural, social and leadership development.

-Meetings are held every 1st and 3rd Tuesday of each month in UC 116 at 8:30pm.
+Meetings are held every 1st and 3rd Tuesday of each month in UC 116 at 8:00pm.
 These meetings are open to the public and only closed when a judicial case is presented to the voting members.
 RHA Executive Board encourages all residents to attend meetings and share their suggestions and opinions to the board to further encourage constant improvement in the residence halls.
-Click here for a list of dates for the Spring 2014 Semester.

 For more information and updates please go to the below website!